mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ![Reactjs](./react.png)

+_This blog post is about UI oriented components and does not deal with business oriented components where I understand the need to potentially have "more" props._

 If you have already worked on a codebase having components with a lot of `props`, you might have been victim of what I call **"The N props syndrome"**.

 Let me explain what I mean by telling you the story of my main Open Source project.